New Mexico vs. UNLV NCAA Football Odds, Plays and Insights | November 6, 2021

 UNLV Stats and Trends

-- In UNLV's eight games this season, it has four wins against the spread.

-- The Rebels have an ATS record of 4-3 in their seven games as an underdog of 2 points or more this season.
+- The Rebels have been underdogs by 1.5 points or more seven times this season and are 4-3 ATS in those contests.

-- UNLV's games this season have gone over the total in three out of seven opportunities (42.9%).
+- UNLV's games this season have hit the over on three of seven set point totals (42.9%).

-- UNLV is 2-0 against the spread and 0-2 overall when the team piles up more than 348.6 yards.
+- UNLV is 2-0 against the spread and 0-2 overall when the team picks up over 348.6 yards.

-- The Rebels have turned the ball over four more times (13 total) than the Lobos have forced a turnover (9) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.